 It’s my first post of 2020!
 I don’t know about you, but I’m excited to start a new decade 🙂

-For me, 2019 was marked by soul-warming visits with friends and family, countless hours and dollars refurbishing our ’74 VW bus, awesome rides in that bus we named “Luna,” learning how to play the bass guitar and jamming with my talented hubby, snuggles with my sweet pup and kitty, new and rewarding business opportunities (including the launch of Delicious Dry Goods), a bounty of veggies from my garden, and tons of delicious food.
+For me, 2019 was marked by soul-warming visits with friends and family, countless hours and dollars refurbishing our ’74 VW bus, awesome rides in that bus we named “Luna,” learning how to play the bass guitar and jamming with my hubby, snuggles with my pup and kitty, new and rewarding business opportunities (including the launch of Delicious Dry Goods), a bounty of veggies from my garden, and tons of delicious food.

 Let’s hope 2020 offers us all happiness, fun, time with loved ones, beautiful sunsets, good books, business and personal achievements, and more.
 And if “good food” is on your list, I hope you’ll continue to find inspiration on my blog or, at a minimum, you’ll simply enjoy reading my posts each week 🙂

 - 1/4 cup Cornstarch

 - 1/4 tsp.
 Kosher salt

 - 1 1/2 cups Honeybell juice (about 3 large Honeybells)

 - 1 Tb.
 Unsalted butter

 - Heat oven to 400 degrees and place 4 ramekins on a baking sheet.